deniselashlley/TheLightTreeYoga/src/pages/mystory/index.md

 More recently Jae has trained as Focalizing practitioner, a trauma informed, self-empowered therapy focused on accessing embodied wisdom to heal emotional wounds and guide a more authentic lived experience.

 Jae facilities healing spaces for embodied explorations that cultivate self-love and community care for our collective wellbeing and empowerment.
 As a mixed-black bodied woman, she centres the healing of ethnic race-based and patriarchal trauma, exploring and unravelling how these impressions manifest in our bodies and minds to inhibit our true nature, power and magic.
-XXXX